Joel-Moens/150p4/REPORT.md

 * struct __attribute__ ((__packed__)) rootblock
 * struct __attribute__ ((__packed__)) fsys

-We envisioned *Data blocks* as all the remaining space on our disk.
-Our *Superblock* stores pertinent information about our disk.
-Our *File Allocation Table* stores 2-byte entries per data block and links them if they are part of the same file.
-Our *Root directory* stores our 128 file descriptors.
-Lastly, our *File System* struct allows us to access our other structs.
+Superblock struct *superblock* stores pertinent information about our disk, it is the table of contents for our file system.
+File Allocation Table is a list of struct *fatblock* and it stores 2-byte *word* per data block which link to one another if they are part of the same file.
+Our *Root directory* struct *rootblock* stores our 128 file descriptors (Table of Contents for files on disk).
+Lastly, our *File System* struct fsys combines a *superblock*, list of *fatblocks*, and *rootblock*.
+We ensure that no extra memory is allocated in these structs by assigning them the __attribute__ ((__packed__))

 ### Phase 1: Mounting/Unmounting
 We used the following data structures/functions to implement Phase 1:

 * struct __attribute__ ((__packed__)) filedescriptor
+* append usedata and
 * static struct fsys \* fs
 * struct fsys \* fs_malloc()
 * int fs_mount(const char \*diskname)
 * int fs_umount(void)
-* int fs_getfreefat()
-* int fs_getfreefiles()
 * int fs_info(void)

-// Joel (in this section i usually write about each function/struct)
+In order to easily access a virtual disk that we would like to mount, we need to store only the first few blocks into our filesystem.
+We declare a global static fsys * fs that is used for the rest of the program.
+When we call *fs_mount* we open the given disk and proceed to store the *root*, *super*, and *fat* list inside fs with *fs_malloc*.
+We read the superblock first because it informs us how large the drive is, the number of fatblocks needed, as well as other useful information that we use to malloc and read the correct blocks into fs.
+If any of the given disk api fails while allocating for fs, we return NULL, which returns -1 in fs_mount, denoting a failure to mount.
+For *fs_umount* we write the updated fatblocks and updated rootblock back into the virtual drive, close the disk, and free all memory used. *fs_info* simply returns certain pieces of information from the super block and filesystem.
+We added an int *usedata* variable in our filesystem that keeps track of how many fat words are in use, including the first word which is always FAT_EOC.
+We also added an int *entries* that keeps track of the number of files on disk.
+These two ints are used for printing free ratios for fat and root

 ### Phase 2: File Creation/Deletion
 We used the following functions to implement Phase 2: